TurboGears/tg2docs/docs/building_docs.rst

 We need several additional packages to support documentation development:

 python_memcached
+   This is requirement for the way we generate docs, provides memcache module sqlalchemy
+   This is required for the documentation to avoid generating warnings when it is built. tgext.geo
-   this is requirement for the way we generate docs, provides memcache module tgext.geo we generate docs from some related packages, this is not installed by default
+   We generate docs from some related packages, this is not installed by default

 Here is the command to download these packages.
 Again, I'm assuming you are still in the virtualenv.